Mercury Is In Libra, So Prepare To Hear Some Hard Truths

-Today, Mercury, the Planet of Communication, is leaving its favorite sign (Virgo) and heading into diplomatic Libra, where it will stay until November 5.
+Yesterday, Mercury, the Planet of Communication, left its favourite sign (Virgo) and heading into diplomatic Libra, where it will stay until November 5.
 Usually, Mercury's transits aren't this long — but this time, the speedy planet will be extending its stay in Libra, thanks to a Mercury retrograde that lasts from September 26 to October 18.
 There's no need to panic just yet, though.
 Mercury likes hanging out in Libra and other mentally agile air signs, so this transit won't be as volatile as you think.

 Leslie Hale, psychic astrologer for Keen.com, says that our communication style will take on a friendlier, more congenial tone during Mercury's move through Libra, compared to the critical attitude we sometimes had when Mercury was in Virgo.
 "Libra has an innate sense of fairness and a reputation of being the peacemaker," Hale says.
 "Mercury in Libra is typically diplomatic, charming, smooth, flirty, and sympathetic."
 On the flip side, though, Hale says that this transit can make us more likely to be indecisive, people pleasing, and prone to procrastination.